oraclerob/por/README.md

 # POR
 Pi Open Retic - A web based way to control your sprinklers or reticulation.

-This project I started as a way to learn Python and Django using a PI Raspberry so some of the coding will not be up to scratch.
+I started the project as a way to learn Python and Django using a PI Raspberry so apologies in advance for some of the coding practices!
 By connecting to the GPIO you can add run cycles and stations and there is a "ReticEngine" run by cron which will pick up when to water.
-It even checks the local BOM stations to see if has been raining and will turn off once a configurable threshold is reached.
+It even checks the local Australian BOM stations to see if has been raining and will turn off once a configurable threshold is reached.

 This project is built on a Bootstrap 3 Django implementation.
 It also uses the excellent django-tables import for most of the data formatting.
-When setting up, there might be a bit of meta data I've forgotten to include (although the Models should create the base tables at least.
+When setting up, there might be a bit of meta data I've forgotten to include (although the Models should create the base tables at least).
+The install instructions at the moment assume a good knowledge of Django setup hopefully this will change in future revisions.
 Please let me know if there are issues.

 If you would like to contribute, please get in touch!